treangenlab/radmicrobes/session2/README.md

  * Kick-off (Todd)

- * Fantastic reference genomes and where to find them (lecture, Todd)
+ * Fantastic reference genomes and where to find them (hands on: Mike, Natalie)

    * RefSeq